ekardian/dryncs/README.md

 # dryncs
 Copy serialized dirs and files to 1 or 2 o 3 target at the same time - Tested in Linux Mint 21.2, Debian 12\
-Work in [bash](https://www.gnu.org/software/bash/) Linux and [cygwin](https://cygwin.com/) Windows
+Work in [bash](https://www.gnu.org/software/bash/) Linux and [cygwin](https://cygwin.com/) Windows.

+Only working the for music and movies. we are cooking yet.

 - For Movies files, example `my-movie-F1234.mkv`, wil conpy only the movie files with the reference `F1234.mkv`.
-  For copy a list of movieS, just write a movie list to copy to anywhere, example write line by line in a file name called mymovies.txt:\
+  For copy a list of movies, just write a movie list to copy to anywhere, example write line by line in a file name called mymovies.txt:\
   F1234\
   F12345\
   F123456\